 Endometriosis occurs when uterine tissue grows in places that aren’t the uterus.

-It’s fairly common among women, but it can be hard to diagnose.
-Symptoms of endometriosis can overlap with symptoms common in other health conditions.
+It’s fairly common among women but can be hard to diagnose.
+Symptoms of endometriosis can overlap with symptoms common in other health conditions, and there isn’t a specific test.

 “It could be the outside of the uterus, on the fallopian tubes or ovaries, or deep in the pelvis,” said Vanessa Foster, MD, an obstetrician and gynecologist at OSF HealthCare.